top of page

 Last Monday of the month at 7.15pm in St. Joseph's Room, Centenary Hall.

-Centenery Hall, OLOL Hednesford, Mount Lourdes Uxbridge Street, Hednesford, Cannock WS12 1DB, UK
+Centenary Hall - OLOL Hednesford, Mount Lourdes, Uxbridge St, Hednesford, Cannock WS12 1DB, UK

 bottom of page